Lafayette baseball defeats New Hope in 5A playoff opener - The Oxford Eagle

 Lafayette entered Thursday looking to capitalize and take the opening game of the three-game second round series against New Hope in the Class 5A playoffs.

-The Commodores took advantage of New Hope pitching, aided by a complete game from Blake Loper for the 10-3 victory over the Trojoans at W.V.
+The Commodores took advantage of New Hope pitching, aided by a complete game from Blake Loper for the 10-3 victory over the Trojans at W.V.
 Brewer Field.
 Lafayette grabbed the all-important 1-0 lead heading into the weekend.

 Lafayette had chances in the first couple of innings to take advantage of New Hope’s mistakes but were unable to with runners in scoring position.